sea-otters-2017/phase-3-review/part-3/README.md

 ## Releases
+The releases describe features to build out in your web application.
+Each release will describe what to build, not how to build it.
+Apply best practices.
+For example, the releases contain mockups of the application.
+In the mockups, the URLs are omitted from the browser's address bar.
+You should determine the appropriate path for each page based on the conventions / patterns you've learned in Phase 2.

 ### Pre-release:  Setup
 We'll need to make sure that everything is set up before we begin working on the application.
 From the command line, navigate to the `part-3` directory of the phase 2 assessment.
 Once there, run ...

 0. `$ bundle`
 0. `$ bundle exec rake db:create`

-_NOTE_: In the mockups below the URLs are omitted.
-You should determine the appropriate path(s) based on conventions / patterns you have learned about in Phase 2.

 ### Release 0: User Registration